SengerM/PyticularsTCT/README.md

 ### About the stages

 The X,Y,Z stages in the setup are controlled by [8SMC5-USB - Stepper & DC Motor Controller](http://www.standa.lt/products/catalog/motorised_positioners?item=525).
 The programming interface is descripted [here](https://doc.xisupport.com/en/8smc5-usb/8SMCn-USB/Programming.html).
 In the "comunity examples" section of the previous link I found [this repository](https://github.com/Negrebetskiy/Attenuator) which I took as stargint point to write PyticularsTCT.

+In [this link](https://libximc.xisupport.com/doc-en/index.html) there is documentation about *libximc*.